techidaily/site-ai-vdieo-software/source/_posts/new-avs-video-editor-what-you-need-to-know-before-buying.md

 The animated logos and text in the video are another great feature.
 Adding an intro or outro to the end of your video will give it that professional touch before you publish it on YouTube.

-## AVS VIDEO EDITOR – FEATURES

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nWu29cqFjZA?si=TNZyCbPq68PQ0JIb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## AVS VIDEO EDITOR – FEATURES

 ### Video management of different formats